azsk/AzTS-docs/FAQs/README.md

     # Update Net framework version
     Set-AzWebApp -NetFrameworkVersion v6.0 -Name <APP_NAME> -ResourceGroupName <RESOURCE_GROUP_NAME>
     ```
 - Step-3.
-Re-run the AutoUpdater function after completing Step 2 and the operation should complete successfully.This also ensures that the function runtime is updated to V4 for AzSK-AzTS-AutoUpdater-xxxxx, AzSK-AzTS-MetadataAggregator-xxxxx and AzSK-AzTS-WorkItemProcessor-xxxxx function app.
+Re-run the AutoUpdater function after completing Step 2 and the operation should complete successfully.
+This also ensures that the function runtime is updated to V4 for AzSK-AzTS-AutoUpdater-xxxxx, AzSK-AzTS-MetadataAggregator-xxxxx and AzSK-AzTS-WorkItemProcessor-xxxxx function app.
 <br>
 <br>